aclark4life/django-pci-auth/DEVELOPER.rst

 Models
 ------

-These models help provide the features listed above and are either included with django-pci-auth or one of its dependencies.
+The following models are included with django-pci-auth (or one of its dependencies):

 UserProfile
 ~~~~~~~~~~~